soham1111-jod/Diet-planner-website/README.md

 2. In url tab write (http://localhost:5500/index.html).
 3. and you are all set.

-# Some points to rember
+# Some points to remember :-

-This is our first project so their will be some minor issues.
+This is our first project so their might be some minor issues.

 # Screen shorts
 ![gitss2](https://github.com/user-attachments/assets/1414d8e4-14f0-42d9-bef5-c68faa1488ce)